-Section 2.1 You can end your membership during the Annual Enrollment Period for Individual (non-group) Plans
+Section 2.1 You can end your membership during the Annual Enrollment Period for Individual (non-group) plans

 You can end your membership during the Annual Enrollment Period for Individual (non-group) plans, also known as the "Annual Open Enrollment Period."
-This is the time when you should review your health and drug coverage, and make a decision about your coverage for the upcoming year.
+This is the time when you should review your health and drug coverage and make a decision about your coverage for the upcoming year.

 - When is the Annual Enrollment Period for Individual (non-group) plans?
 This happens from October 15 through December 7. - What type of plan can you switch to during the Annual Enrollment Period for Individual (non-group) plans?
 You can choose to keep your current coverage or make changes to your coverage for the upcoming year.
-If you decide to change to a new plan, you can choose any of the following types of plans: - Another Individual (non-group) Medicare health plan.
-You can choose a plan that covers prescription drugs or one that does not cover prescription drugs. - Original Medicare with a separate Individual (non-group) Medicare prescription drug plan.

-- or Original Medicare without a separate Individual (non-group) Medicare prescription drug plan. - Ending your group sponsored Medicare Advantage plan may impact your eligibility for other coverage sponsored by your group or mean that you will not be able to re-enroll in your plan in the future.
-Before ending your group sponsored Medicare Advantage coverage, please contact your or your spouse's group. - When will your group sponsored plan membership end?
+If you decide to change to a new plan, you can choose any of the following types of plans: - o Another Individual (non-group) Medicare health plan.
+You can choose a plan that covers prescription drugs or one that does not cover prescription drugs. - o Original Medicare with a separate Individual (non-group) Medicare prescription drug plan. - o or Original Medicare without a separate Individual (non-group) Medicare prescription drug plan. - If you receive "Extra Help" from Medicare to pay for your prescription drugs: If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment. - Ending your group sponsored Medicare Advantage plan may impact your eligibility for other coverage sponsored by your group or mean that you will not be able to re-enroll in your plan in the future.
+Before ending your group sponsored Medicare Advantage coverage, please contact your or your spouse's group sponsor. - If you end your group Medicare Part D coverage, your Senior Rx Plus supplemental coverage will end on the same date. - Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.
+"Creditable" coverage means the coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
+See Chapter 1, Section 5 for more information about the late enrollment penalty. - When will your group sponsored plan membership end?
 Your membership will end when your new plan's coverage begins.